Union Gardens in Union Place, Worthing

 The development primarily fronts onto Union Place and, with the inclusion of residents' gardens within the scheme, this seems an appropriate name.

-When will the High Street and Union Place car parks close?
+When will the High Street surface car park and Union Place car park close?

 When will the new Union Place car park open?